petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/creating-thread-and-heap-dumps.md

 1. [Delete the dumps when you are done](#delete-the-dumps-when-you-are-done)

-The next section provides example scripts that you can run to generate thread or heap dumps for a DXP Cloud environment.
+The next section provides example scripts that you can run to generate thread or heap dumps for a Liferay Cloud environment.

 ## Choose a Script to Generate the Dumps